hbsagen/Rancilio-Silvia-Arduino-PID/README.md

 1 - The 100C thermoswitch is replaced with a SSR
 2 - The 140C and 165C thermoswitches is still in the loop
 3 - The Arduino keeps the temperature at desired setpoint when the Silvia is powered on
+4 - The display shows how long the pump has been on, and flashes the total time for some seconds when the pump stops
 5 - The steam-button still works as original, and it is ready when the boiler passes 140C